1amcord/VirtualPlunger/README.md

 ![Step 6](https://github.com/1amcord/VirtualPlunger/blob/master/res/x360ce_4_controller2.PNG)

 6. Make sure **VirtualPlunger.exe** starts automatically after login or before each launch of a Pinball FX-table.
-- Add this to the Launch-Script for Pinball FX3 to start VirtualPlunger.exe in Pinball FX3 only:
+- If you are using **PinUp System**, add this to the Launch-Script for **Pinball FX3** to start VirtualPlunger.exe in Pinball FX3 only:

 ```bat
 rem Start VirtualPlunger.exe if not already running